Berg0162/S3-Switch/README.md

 ### CP2102 USB UART Board<br>

 The CP2102 USB UART Board (type A) is an accessory board that features the single-chip USB to UART bridge CP2102 onboard.
-The board used in the project is from manufacturer: [Waveshare](https://www.waveshare.com/CP2102-USB-UART-Board-type-A.htm)
+The board used in the project is from manufacturer: [Waveshare](https://www.waveshare.com/CP2102-USB-UART-Board-type-A.htm)<br>
+This board is only used to flash/upload new firmware to the Sonoff.
+It can afterwards be disconnected and will only serve again when you need to update the firmware.

 <img src="https://github.com/Berg0162/s3-switch/blob/main/images/FTDI.jpg" width="259" height="471" ALIGN="left" alt="S3-Switch">
 CP2102 features:<br>